Four-fold non-Hermitian phase transitions and non-reciprocal coupled resonator optical waveguides: Non-Hermitian Phase Transitions

-The crucial principle of the non-Bloch wave approach is to transform the constraint on boundary condition into a non-Bloch wave vector $z$, where $z = {\ee}^{{\ii}\tilde{k}}$ and $\tilde{k}\in\mathbb{C}$.
-Here, we refer to the criterion on the appearance of topological boundary modes that\cite{Lee2019},
+The crucial step in this method involves replacing the Bloch wave vector $k$ by a non-Bloch wave vector $z$, where $z = {\ee}^{{\ii}\tilde{k}}$ and $\tilde{k}\in\mathbb{C}$.
+The imaginary part of $\tilde{k}$ will contain all the information about the open boundary conditions.
+The general criterion for the appearance of topological boundary modes is expressed as,